GerardoFdez7/easystore-client/AI_AGENT_PROMPT.md

 ## Implementation Guidelines

+### Import Guidelines

+1. **Shadcn Components**: Always import using the full path, e.g., `@shadcn/ui/button` instead of `@shadcn/button`.
+2. **Apollo Hooks**: Import Apollo hooks from `@apollo/client/react`.
+3. **Import Organization**: Organize imports in the following order:
+   - React and Next.js specific imports
+   - Next-intl translations
+   - GraphQL generated types
+   - Custom hooks
+   - Lucide React icons
+   - Shadcn UI components
+   - Atomic Design components (Atoms, Molecules, Organisms, Templates)
+   - Other library imports

 ### Component Creation

 1. Start with Atomic Design classification
-2. Create TypeScript interface for props
+2. Create TypeScript interface for props or type in `@lib/types/`
-3. Implement component with proper error handling
+3. Implement component with proper loading and error handling
-4. Add Storybook story with multiple variants
+4. Add Storybook story with all the states of the component and some variants
 5. Ensure i18n compliance for all text

 ### GraphQL Integration

 1. Define operations in `.gql` files
-2. Generate types with codegen
+2. Generate types with `npm run gql`
 3. Use Apollo hooks for data fetching
 4. Implement proper loading and error states